egrinstein/avai/README.md

 # AVAI - Audio Visual AI

+Our AVAI application is a playlist recommendation system based on images.
+We infer the context of the users' ambiance through image analysis using Deep Learning (AWS' Amazon Rekognition service) and recommend a corresponding playlist.

 This repository contains the AVAI project code, developed within the Code/Stage Hackathon hosted by Sony Music in November 2020.

-Our application is a playlist recommendation system based on images.
-We infer the context of the users' ambiance through image analysis using Deep Learning (AWS' Amazon Rekognition service) and recommend a corresponding playlist.

-## Members
+## Team Members
 [@egrinstein](https://github.com/egrinstein)
 [@mgrinstein](https://github.com/mgrinstein)